ITRS-Group/cordial/README.md

 * [`process`](pkg/process/README.md)

   Process management functions.
-Currently there is only a `Daemon()` function to background a process, but over time there should be more common functions extracted from other packages and the internal packages of `geneos`.
+There is a `Daemon()` function to background a process and the beginnings of program and batch managers.
+  While the `Daemon()` function is relatively stable the other methods in this package are new and liable to change as usage dictates.

 * [`commands`](pkg/commands/README.md)